kukkels/vrchat-extension/README.md

 npm run watch
 ```

-After this just follow the instructions either from Chrome step 3. or If you are on Firefox zip the contents of the dist folder and follow from step 2 on firefox.
+### Chrome
+1. Open chrome extension page chrome://extensions/
+2. Enable developer mode at the top right corner
+3. Click "LOAD UNPACKED" and add the dist directory

+### Firefox (Note.
+Will be removed on restart)
+1. Compress the contents of the dist folder into a .zip file
+2. Open the debugging page (about:debugging)
+3. Click "Load Temporary Add-on"
+4. Select the .zip file

 ## Notice
 I am not in any way affiliated with vrchat or anything related to them and not responsible if anything breaks because of this extension.